zevireinitz/influencer.dev/README.md

 _**But it's hard for these two groups to find each other.**_

-That's the problem we're solving with influencer.dev - a growing database of dev influencers.
+That's the problem we're solving with influencer.dev.
 It's an open-source marketplace that allows technical influencers/content creators to promote themselves and makes it easy for companies/builders to connect with the creators most relevant to their target audience.

 ![win-win](https://github.com/zevireinitz/influencer.dev/assets/92805730/a938fff0-8a64-4cd7-ae3f-1b593bb348b3)